test-kitchen/busser-serverspec/README.md

 ### <a name="serverspec1"></a> Using Serverspec v1

-If you have to use Serverspec v1, you should use <a href="https://github.com/test-kitchen/busser-rspec">busser-rspec</a>.
-Example Gemfile in busser-rspec:
+If you have to use Serverspec v1, you can use Gemfile to specify version.
+Example Gemfile:

 ```Gemfile
 source 'https://rubygems.org'